Frederick George Penney

 Lance Corporal Frederick George Penney of the 1/4th Hampshire Regiment (T.F.)
 Battalion, Regimental Number 200790, died of illness on 29th November 1917, aged 25, and is buried at Baghdad North Gate Cemetery, Iraq.

 By the census of 1911, Frederick was described as a school teacher.
-As he was still living at home, this was most likely in the local school where he had received his education.
+Frederick then became a pupil teacher at Bursledon School in Southampton.
 He was still only 18 years old and had not yet attended College for his professional training.
+He took his Preliminary Examination for the Certificate in 1911, as well as the Archbishops’ Examination for Admission for which he was awarded a class 2 pass.
 By the autumn of 1911, Frederick would begin his two years at Winchester Training College.

 Winchester Training College

 The students at Winchester Training College produced their own magazine called The Wintonian.
 It is through the articles in this that we can learn a little about the interests of our fallen alumni.
 Frederick is mentioned in the sections on sport.
 In his senior (second) year he achieved first place in the cricket ball throwing event at Sports’ Day.
 The annual competition was a mixture of serious and light-hearted events.
 As well as the traditional running races over a variety of distances, high jump and cricket ball throwing, there was the opportunity for the students to participate in slow bicycle races and the intriguing umbrella and cigarette race.
 Unfortunately there is no explanation as to how this particular race was run.
 Frederick was also Vice-Captain of the First XI football team.
 Football competitions were an important part of the life of the students.
 There were first and second XI teams which played competitive matches against other local teams.
 There were also inter-college competitions organised differently over the years, some years they were between dormitory teams.